Synapse A2A Communication

 Plan Approval Gated execution ensures quality before action synapse approve/reject

-Canvas Visual dashboard for sharing rich cards and templates (briefing, comparison, dashboard, steps, slides, plan) synapse canvas post/link/briefing/plan/open/list
+Canvas Visual dashboard for sharing rich cards and templates (briefing, comparison, dashboard, steps, slides, plan); cards downloadable as Markdown, JSON, CSV, or native format via browser button or GET /api/cards/{card_id}/download

-Admin Command Center Browser-based agent management via Canvas #/admin view (select agents, send messages, view responses) synapse canvas open → navigate to #/admin
+Agent Control Browser-based agent management via Canvas #/admin view (select agents, send messages, view responses, double-click agent row to jump to terminal) synapse canvas open → navigate to #/admin

-Plan Cards Mermaid DAG + step list with accept/sync workflow for task board integration synapse canvas plan / synapse tasks accept-plan / synapse tasks sync-plan
+Plan Cards Mermaid DAG + step list with dependency visualization synapse canvas plan

 Smart Suggest MCP tool that analyzes prompts and suggests team/task splits for large work MCP tool: analyze_task

-Proactive Mode Mandatory feature usage checklist for every task (SYNAPSE_PROACTIVE_MODE_ENABLED=true ) See references/features.md
+Proactive Mode Task-size-based feature usage guide (SYNAPSE_PROACTIVE_MODE_ENABLED=true ) See references/features.md

 MCP Bootstrap Distribute instructions via MCP resources for compatible clients (opt-in, including Copilot via tools-only).
 MCP tools: bootstrap_agent , list_agents , analyze_task